Milongas we host in Tucson

 Personal Note from Rusty

-In the past I have accidentally hurt the feelings of those I care about, I hope to avoid that in the future by writing this note:
+In the past I have accidentally hurt the feelings of those I care about because I did not dance with them at the milonga, I hope to avoid that in the future by writing this note: